Federal Drone Pilot Program Overview

 Holly Springs could become one of the first locations in the country with a business delivering packages to homes using a drone.

-Flytrex, the Israeli start-up responsible for launching the world’s first autonomous urban drone delivery system in Reykjavik, Iceland, hopes to begin operating in Holly Springs before the end of the year, subject to regulatory approval.
+Flytrex, the Israeli start-up responsible for launching the world’s first autonomous urban drone delivery system in Reykjavik, Iceland, hopes to begin operating in Holly Springs, subject to regulatory approval.
 The company is partnering with Causey Aviation, which will be the program operator.

-It would start with takeout delivery from one or more restaurants in Holly Springs Towne Center to a delivery location at Ting Park, across the park road from the tennis courts.
+It would start with takeout delivery from Holly Springs Towne Center to a delivery location at Ting Park, across the park road from the tennis courts.